-“Shun-ga” have been very popular in East Asia.
+Shunga was very popular in East Asia.
 Almost all great ukiyo-e artists produced erotic pictures.
-Although forbidden by the government, they were sold unsigned under the counter and estimated to form up to fifty percent of ukiyo-e production.
+Although forbidden by the government, they were sold unsigned under the counter and are estimated to form up to 50% of ukiyo-e production.

-In almost all shunga the characters are fully clothed.
-Nudity was not inherently erotic in Japan – people were used to seeing the opposite sex naked in communal baths.
-The clothing also helped the reader identify courtesans and foreigners, the prints often contained symbolic meaning, and it drew attention to the parts of the body that were revealed, i.e., the genitalia.
+In almost all shunga, the characters are fully clothed.
+Nudity was not inherently erotic in Japan as people were used to seeing the opposite sex naked in communal baths.
+The clothing also helped the reader identify courtesans and foreigners, the prints often contained symbolic meaning, and it drew attention to the parts of the body that were revealed, that is the genitalia.

-Regarding the genitalia – shunga couples are often shown in nonrealistic positions with exaggerated genitalia.
-There is an interesting explanation for this include increased visibility of the sexually explicit content.
-The genitalia is interpreted as a ‘second face,’ expressing the primal passions that the everyday face is obligated by woman to conceal, and is therefore the same size as the head and placed unnaturally close to it by the awkward position.
+Regarding the genitalia – shunga couples are often shown in unrealistic positions with exaggerated genitalia.
+There is an interesting explanation for this; it increased visibility of the sexually explicit content.
+Moreover, the genitalia is interpreted as a “second face”, expressing the primal passions behind the everyday face, passions that women are obligated to conceal, and is, therefore, the same size as the head and placed unnaturally close to it, in an awkward position.